 We first tried butternut squash ravioli at the Cactus Club and it was melt in your mouth delicious!
 Debbie now orders this dish almost every time she goes to Cactus Club and because she loved it, she found a recipe for the filling on the web, tried it out, made some adjustments and now we have a perfect recipe.
 When we find a recipe we often follow it as is the first time around and then, when we make it again, we make additions as we cook.
 Unless its baking, recipes are just guidelines anyways.
 Taste as you go.
 A little of this and a little of that….
 You know how it is.

-However, the ravioli that did turn out was perfect!
-Debbie has an attachment for her Kitchen Aid mixer that makes perfect ravioli.
-Its easy to use and much quicker than doing it by hand.
 This dish is not exactly healthy, especially when the buttery sauce is poured on top!
 But its oh so good!
 Lick the plate good.
 Im not joking.
 Plates were licked.
-Yet another benefit of making this at home.
+Yet another benefit of making this at home!

-Its a great recipe for an appy when entertaining.
-You can prepare the ravioli the day before and then put it together just before your company arrives.
-I garantee you will get rave reviews and everyone will think you are even more fantastic than they already do. 😉 You will need to make the sauce the day you eat the ravioli as it separates easily when it cools down and then is reheated.
-Still tastes good, but for company make the sauce the day of.
+Its a great recipe for an appetizer or a main course when entertaining.
+You can prepare the butternut squash ravioli the day before and then make the sauce and the toppings just before your company arrives.
+I guarantee you will get rave reviews and everyone will think you are even more fantastic than they already do. 😉

 When you make this recipe, its easy to make a whole bunch and freeze it.
 Just lay it on a tray lined with parchment paper and freeze it.
 Then once its frozen, put them in a ziplock to store.
 Then its there waiting for your next ravioli craving.
 It still tastes great when you cook it from frozen.